GanesamoorthiM/Cancer_Prediction/README.md

 ## General Information

 - CNN based model which can accurately detect melanoma.
-- Evaluate images and alert dermatologists about the presence of melanoma. -->
+- Evaluate images and alert dermatologists about the presence of melanoma.

 ## Conclusions

+Accuracy Before applying Augumentation :
+-   Traning DS:89%
+-   Validation DS:52%
+-   Based on this model we can conclude it's a overfit model
+-   We may add another few layers to increase the accuracy of the model
+-   We need to remove the BatchNormalization layers.
+-   it indicates Overfit in the model.

+Accuracy After applying Augumentation
-- Accurecy: Training: More than90% Validation:Nearly 80%
+-   Training: More than90%
+-   Validation:Nearly 80%
 -   model accuracy has improved
 -   the class rebalance has helped treat the overfitting to some extent.

 - more epochs and more layers can be used to build much better model
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->